 X

-The Cadet Leaders Course (CLC) is now held annually at Fort Knox, Kentucky.
-The U.S. Army's largest training exercise, CLC is the U.S. Army Cadet Command's capstone training event.
+The Cadet Summer Training (CST) is now held annually at Fort Knox, Kentucky.
+The U.S. Army's largest training exercise, CST is the U.S. Army Cadet Command's capstone training event attended by all Cadets between their Junior and Senior year.

 The purpose of the course is to train U.S. Army ROTC Cadets to Army standards, to develop their leadership skills, and to evaluate their officer potential.
-Most Army Cadets attend CLC between their junior and senior undergraduate years after having contracted to join the Army.
-Successful completion of CLC is a prerequisite to becoming an Army officer through ROTC.
+Most Army Cadets attend CST between their junior and senior undergraduate years after having contracted to join the Army.
+Successful completion of CST is a prerequisite to becoming an Army officer through ROTC.

-The 29-day course starts with individual training and leads to collective training, building from simple to complex tasks.
+The 34-day course starts with individual training and leads to collective training, building from simple to complex tasks.
 This building-block approach permits integration of previously-learned skills into follow-on training.
 This logical, common-sense training sequence is maintained for each training cycle.
-Every day at CLC is a day of training.
+Every day at CST is a day of training.

 Land Navigation

 Land Navigation training must be mastered early in the training cycle for the Cadets to be fully successful in the tactical training which follows.
-The Land Navigation evaluation consists of three events totaling 100 points.
-The written examination is worth 20 percent.
-The day Land Navigation test is worth 50 percent.
-The night Land Navigation test is worth 30 percent.
-Each cadet must earn 70 percent on each test to pass this event.
-A passing score in Land Navigation is a criterion for success.
+The Land Navigation evaluation consists of both a written exam and practical applicatio during the day and night.
 Prior to Land Navigation, cadets will learn field craft while living and sleeping in the woods.
 They will set up field-expedient shelters using ponchos and whatever else is available.
 They'll learn how to maintain noise, light and litter discipline.

 Confidence Training

-This includes rappel training, the Slide For Life, Log Walk/Rope Drop, and confidence and obstacle courses.
+This includes rappel training, Log Walk/Rope Drop, and confidence and obstacle courses.
 Confidence Training is designed to challenge the cadets' physical courage, build confidence in personal abilities, and help them overcome fear.
 At the rappelling site, each cadet executes one 17-foot rappel and several 37-foot rappels.
-Cadets demonstrate confidence in their ability to overcome fear of heights by executing the Confidence/Obstacle Course, Log Walk/Rope Drop and Slide For Life.
+Cadets demonstrate confidence in their ability to overcome fear of heights by executing CST.

 FLRC is designed to develop and evaluate leadership, and to build teamwork early in the training cycle.
 Course administration is accomplished using the established cadet organization and chain of command.
 Cadet leadership potential is assessed by committee evaluators.
 Cadets are provided the opportunity to get early feedback on their leadership strengths, weaknesses, styles and techniques.